Khorrth/Carbon/README.md

-# Carbon Defenition
+# Carbon defenition

 Carbon is a simple set of scripts to build J2ME-applications on almost every platform.
+It was developed as a method to create J2ME-applications on single-board computers like Raspberry Pi.

 ## Carbon's content